Wood Snowflake Decoration Made From Wood Shims

 How to Make a Decorative Wood Snowflake – 4 Easy Steps

-Overlap and glue four 12-inch wood shims together at the center with wood glue as shown below.
+Overlap and glue four 12-inch wood shims together at the center with wood glue.
+If your snowflake will be an outdoor piece use Silicone Caulk adhesive.

 Glue four shims together at the center as a base for your snowflake.